anenadic/committee-task-forces-templates/task-force-charter-template.md

 __Example:__
 - Chair, responsible for:
-  - leading the task force
+  - overall leadership of the task force and advancing its aims and objectives
-  - organising and charing the task force meetings (preparing meeting agendas and details and distributing them to other committee members ahead of meetings)
+  - organising and charing the task force meetings (e.g. preparing meeting agendas and details and distributing them to other committee members ahead of meetings)
   - keeping the task force documentation up to date
   - producing the final report
 - Co-chair, responsible for: